econ-raman/rschhina.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first year PhD student in the Kenneth C. Griffin Department of Economics at the University of Chicago.
+Previously I was the MacCaLM project Research Assistant at the University of Edinburgh.
 You can find my brief CV by clicking on the tab at the top of this page.